-- > 2019 to 2023 management's business plan

-- > A discount rate of 9.3%

-- ➤ A 1% long term growth applied to the terminal value.
+- > 2020 to 2024 management's business plan - > A discount rate of 7.6% applied for each region on the projected cashflows converted into US dollars - > A 1% long term growth applied to the terminal value.

 Management believes that the assumptions used to evaluate potential impairment are reasonable.
 However, such assumptions are inherently subjective.